plexdrive/plexdrive/README.md

   --gid int
     	Set the mounts GID (-1 = default permissions) (default -1) --max-chunks int
-    	The maximum number of chunks to be stored on disk (default 10) --refresh-interval duration
+    	The maximum number of chunks to be stored in memory (default 10) --refresh-interval duration
     	The time to wait till checking for changes (default 1m0s) --root-node-id string